typelevel/typelevel.github.com/_events/2017-03-23-summit-nyc.md

 **We welcome all sorts of talks!** You don't have to write down a perfect abstract. **Submissions by first-time speakers are especially welcome!**

 <a class="btn large" href="https://www.papercall.io/typelevel-summit-nyc-2017">Submit your talk here</a>

+## Venue

+This event will take place at 26 Bridge Event Space, 26 Bridge Street, Brooklyn, New York.

+{% include venue_map.html %}

 ## Sponsors